 The First Noble Truth — that there is suffering in the world — is axiomatic.
 This includes everything from disease and illness to starvation and war.
-These are large and obvious issues that I won’t even attempt to address in this article, because I do not have the space to begin to do justice to them.
+These are large and obvious issues that I won’t attempt to address in this article, because I don’t have the space to begin to do justice to them.

 The Second Noble Truth — that suffering has an origin — is also axiomatic.
-More simply put, there is always something or someone that is the cause of a person’s suffering.
-There is a reason for an injustice, a reason for your child’s problems, a reason for losing your job, a reason for an end to a romance.
+Simply put, there’s always something or someone that is the cause of a person’s suffering.
+There’s a reason for an injustice, a reason for your child’s problems, a reason for losing your job, a reason for a bad ending to a romance.

 Cause and effect is easily demonstrated in science, but most straight-thinking adults have little doubt that all actions have consequences.
 Buddha believed that craving is the main culprit when it comes to suffering.
-Modern man craves so many things that it seems as though it is impossible for him to ever be content.
+Modern man craves so many things that it makes it nearly impossible for him to ever be content.

 The Third Noble Truth — that it’s possible to put an end to one’s suffering — is one of the most positive aspects of the Buddhist doctrine.
 In other words, you should feel relieved to know that you don’t have to suffer.
 Suffering is not mandated by a higher authority.

 The Fourth Noble Truth — that there is a path to the cessation of suffering.
 To the extent you are successful in analyzing the origin of your suffering, you have an excellent chance of putting an end to it — or at least to ease its effects on you.
 Buddhists believe that enlightenment — the successful search for truth — is the key to eliminating pain.
 If so, I would suggest that the best place to start looking for enlightenment is in the mirror: